HL7/fhir-project-mhealth/input/pagecontent/conformance.md

 #### Assessment Result Reporting
 To report the assessment, the following values should be provided:
+* the names, models, and software versions of the app, device, and infrastructure components that were tested.
 * The star ranking.
 * The number of shall criteria met.
 * The total number of shall criteria that are applicable for the device in that category.